mvarrone/check-rtsp-camera-status/README.md

 # Monitoring

-## Python 3 script designed to check the availability of several IP Cameras via RTSP protocol
+## Python 3 script designed to check the availability of multiple IP Cameras at once via RTSP protocol

 ### Explanation